MahApps/mahapps.com/input/docs/stylevariants/win10.md

 Merge it into a window or a panel rather than into `App.xaml` and it reaches that part of the tree alone.
 The demo does exactly that, to stand the three sets next to each other.

+The pickers of the set carry two habits its text box already had: the clear button is there only while the caret is in the field and something is written in it, and a picker that is switched off says so with the disabled colours rather than with a veil over it.
+[DatePicker](../styles/datepicker) has the detail.

 One thing about the set changes layout rather than looks.
 Its scrollbar is the two-state one a UWP window draws, a two-unit line until the pointer arrives, so the set also applies a scroll viewer that lays the bars *over* the content instead of beside it.
 Leave sixteen units of padding at the edge of anything interactive, or an expanded bar will cover it.
 [ScrollBars](../styles/scrollbars) has the whole story.

 ## The individual styles